simon-ritchie/apysc/docstring_markdowns/apysc/_validation/number_validation.md

 ## `validate_num` function docstring

-Validate a specified value is an integer or float type.<hr>
+Validate a specified value as an integer or float type.<hr>

 **[Parameters]**

 - `num`: int or float or Int or Number
   - Number value to check.
+- `additional_err_msg`: str, optional
+  - An additional error message to display.

 <hr>